Gallo00/Grammar-Mistakes-Finder/README.md

 If, on the other hand, changes have been made to the project, launch the command for safety
 >- docker compose up --build <br>

-# Credenziali per Kibana e Elastic
+### Credentials for Kibana and Elastic
 >- user: elastic
 >- password: passwordTAP

-## Importare la dashboard in Kibana
+## Import the dashboard into Kibana
-Nella cartella "importDB" è presente il file "export.ndjson" che contiene delle configurazioni per poter usare una dashboard già implementata. <br>
+In the "importDB" folder there is the "export.ndjson" file which contains configurations to be able to use an already implemented dashboard. <br>
-Per importare il file si deve aprire l' "hamburger" in altro a sinistra della pagina di Kibana, aprire "Stack Management", "Saved Objects", cliccare su "import", trascinare il file ndjson e poi premere "import". <br>
+To import the file, open the "hamburger" at the top left of the Kibana page, open "Stack Management", "Saved Objects", click on "import", drag the ndjson file and then press "import". <br>

 ![Pipeline](/importDB/tutorial/1hamburger.JPG?raw=true "step1") <br>
 ![Pipeline](/importDB/tutorial/2stack_management.JPG?raw=true "step2") <br>